-On the tailstock, loosen the quill lock handle and rotate the handwheel until the quill extends out about 1", as shown in Figure 27.
+1. Loosen quill lock handle, and rotate handwheel until quill extends about 1", as shown in Figure 24.

-Figure 27.
-Installing center into tailstock guill.
+Figure 24.
+Installing center into tailstock quill.

-- 2. Make sure the mating surfaces of the center and quill are free of debris and oily substances before inserting the center to ensure a good fit reduce runout. - Firmly insert the tapered end of the center into the tailstock quill, as shown in Figure 27. - 4.
-Make sure the center is securely installed by attempting to pull it out by hand-a properly installed center will not pull out by hand.
+- Make sure mating surfaces of center and quill are free of debris and oily substances before inserting center to ensure a good fit and reduce runout. - 3.
+Firmly insert tapered end of center into tailstock quill, as shown in Figure 24. - 4.
+Make sure center is securely installed by attempting to pull it out by hand-a properly installed center will not pull out easily.

-5. Make sure the center of the quill lock handle is aligned with the quill keyway to ensure that the tailstock center and quill will not freely rotate under load (see Figure 28).
+5. Make sure center of quill lock handle is aligned with quill keyway to ensure tailstock center and quill will not freely rotate under load (see Figure 25).

-Figure 28.
+Figure 25.
 Quill lock handle aligned with quill keyway.

-6. Secure the quill in place by re-tightening the quill lock handle.
+6. Secure quill in place by re-tightening quill lock handle.